 However, if you’re a learning professional or educator interested in designing better multiple choice assessments, keep reading.

-I DARE YOU to share this post with employees who regularly complete your multiple choice assessments.
+I DARE every workplace learning pro to share the next section of this post with employees who have to complete one of your knowledge assessments.

 How to beat your next multiple choice test!